Optimal stopping problems for the maximum process with upper and lower caps: Proofs of main results

-The assertion is clear for $(x,s)\in D^*$.
+This completes the proof of the supermartingale property. \textit{Verification of condition} (iii).\quad The assertion is clear for $(x,s)\in D^*$.
 Hence, suppose that $(x,s)\in C^*$.
-The assertion now follows from the proof of the supermartingale property~\eqref{cond2}.
-More precisely, replacing $t$ by $t\wedge\tau_g$ in~\eqref{final} and recalling that $(\Gamma-q)\Z{q}{y}=0$ for $y>0$ shows that
+The assertion now follows from the proof of the supermartingale property (ii).
+More precisely, replacing $t$ by $t\wedge\tau_{g_\epsilon}$ in (\ref{final}) and recalling that $(\Gamma-q)Z^{(q)}(y)=0$ for $y>0$ shows that